compie67/OSSN-Onboarding/README.md

     error_log("Onboarding component initialized."); // Debug log
     so the modules is properly activated

-setting trigger now is set to Group(hover_video.js)
+setting trigger now is set on the about url (hover_video.js)